martin7mcclenaghan/Best-Poker-Hand/README.md

 package private with the Game class exposing necessary methods to the user loosely following the Facade design pattern.
 I am also using the Singleton design pattern to ensure that there is only ever 1 deck object and one board object in existence.

+Add some more text for commit 1.
+Commit 2
+Commit 3